dannyhemmers/DATOBO/README.md

 npm run production
 ```
 ## Email Verification
+I currently removed Email Verification.
+If you want it than you have to do the following:

 To enable email verification make sure that your `App\Models\User` model implements the `Illuminate\Contracts\Auth\MustVerifyEmail` contract.